 Crack cocaine, cocaine, diamorphine, ecstasy (MDMA), heroin, LSD, magic mushrooms, methadone, and methamphetamine (crystal meth).

 Amphetamines, barbiturates, cannabis, codeine, ketamine, methylphenidate (Ritalin), synthetic cannabinoids, synthetic cathinones (eg, mephedrone, methoxetamine).

 Anabolic steroids, benzodiazepines (diazepam), gamma hydroxybutyrate (GHB), gamma-butyrolactone (GBL), piperazines (BZP), khat.

 Temporary class drugs

-The Government can ban new drugs for up to a year under a temporary banning order.
+The government can ban new drugs for up to a year under a temporary banning order.
 During that time, it decides how the drug concerned should be correctly classified.
-As at November 2016, the following drugs are illegal under temporary bans:
+As at 27 February 2017, the following drugs are illegal under temporary bans:

 - Possession of a controlled substance.

 - Production, cultivation or manufacture of controlled substances.

 - Supplying another person with a controlled substance.